ARM-DOE/ADI/README.md

 Then enter into the main directory
 `$> cd <installation_area>/ADI/`

-Make sure you have the latest vbguest addition installed
-`$> vagrant plugin install vagrant-vbguest`

 ####Secure private key
 For security consideration, you should generate your personal secure key pairs to log in the virtual machine.
 So run